sqone2/PSFive9Admin/README.md

 ### Prerequisites

 1. Setup a user in your Five9 domain which has full Administrative rights
-2. Import module

-    Import-Module PSFive9Admin

-3. All Powershell functions require a mandatory parameter called `-Five9AdminClient`.
+2. All Powershell functions require a mandatory parameter called `-Five9AdminClient`.
 Use `New-Five9AdminClient` to create a SOAP proxy which will be reused in all functions.

 		$adminClient = New-Five9AdminClient -Username "user@domain.com" -Password "P@ssword!"